andrewmoise/grits/README.md

 (That command, run from the actual backend Linux shell, will make that directory within a FUSE mount, which will create `//sites/{your server name}/` in the frontend Gimbal shell's world.
 Normally, we want to do all this stuff from the frontend so we don't have to touch `ssh` once things are set up, but this is needed bootstrapping so we can access the frontend in the first place.)

-(You can also use the FUSE mounts in `volumes/` if you need to do large operations which will be slow / cumbersome if you try to do it from the web frontend.)
+(You can also use the FUSE mounts in `volumes/` if you need to do large operations which will be slow / cumbersome if you try to do them from the web frontend.)

 Once that directory in `//sites` is created, the server will be willing to grab a certificate and start serving content for your host.
 There's no content yet to serve at `https://{your server}/`, but you can access the API endpoints directly.
 In a browser, open: